 We will issue a maximum of two reminders in any financial year.
 If you have been sent two reminders and fail to pay a subsequent instalment on time you will lose the right to pay by instalments.
 This will happen even if you have complied with the previous reminders and paid the overdue instalments within seven days.
 If you lose your right to pay by instalments you will be sent a Final Notice requesting payment, in one lump sum, of the outstanding balance on your account.

 What if I don't pay the amount on the Final Notice?

 If you don't pay the amount due within 7 days of being sent a final notice a Summons will be issued.

 The Summons notice

 The Summons will give you at least 2 weeks' notice that you are to appear before the Justices at Cambridge Magistrates' Court.
 The Summons will carry costs of £70.
 If you pay the amount in full including the costs before the court hearing, the proceedings will be withdrawn.

 If your case goes to the Magistrates' Court

-There is a right of appeal available in respect of your council tax liability through a Valuation Tribunal.
-Details can be obtained from the Council Tax section on 0345 045 0064 or can be found in your council tax booklet.
+There is a right of appeal available in respect of your Council Tax liability through a Valuation Tribunal.
+Details can be obtained from the Council Tax team on 0345 045 0064 or can be found on the Information Sheet accompanying your bill.